 1. Use words that end stigma, not perpetuate it.

 Words matter.
 Certain words carry a great deal of weight for particular groups, even when those terms aren't intended to be disparaging.
-But we have the power to change the conversation and reduce stigma by steering clear of derogatory language like nuts, lunatic, deranged, psycho, and crazy.
+But we have the power to change the conversation and reduce stigma by steering clear of derogatory language like nuts, lunatic, deranged, psycho, and crazy when referring to people.

 These words and other phrases (elaborated below) reinforce stereotypes about mental illness and could discourage people from seeking treatment.
 And content creators should focus on individuals and how terminology can affect them personally.